Why is a safe, green, child-friendly lawn important?

 There’s so much for a child to explore and learn – right in your own back yard.
 Children can explore the biodiversity of your lawn by catching insects, worms, frogs, and by listening to birds sing.
 They can learn to identify different plants and explore their scents, colors and textures or lie back in the grass and watch the clouds.

 Enjoying the outdoors and developing a love for nature is good for the body, mind and spirit.
-But no parent wants her child playing in chemicals.
+But no parent wants their child playing in chemicals.

 The Importance of a Safe, Child-Friendly Lawn